minutebase/ember-can/README.md

 Without this update, the app will encounter an error where it cannot find your abilities.

-After changes your app file looks like:
+After these changes your app file should look something like:
 ```js
 import Application from '@ember/application';
 import Resolver from 'ember-resolver';